Curriculum Overview

 These life skills are born through carefully planned activities which enrich school life and learning, giving pupils different perspectives, personal successes, independence, inspiration and experiences, both big and small.

 We follow the National Curriculum for all year groups.
 The Curriculum Area of our website is regularly updated.
 Our Subject Leaders are working hard to bring you the most up-to-date curriculum information, allowing you to see our full programme of teaching in every subject, in every year group.
 Watch this space!
 In this section of the website you can read all about our engaging, progressive and inclusive curriuclum.
-Visit each of the curriclum areas to find out more.
+Visit each of the curriculum areas to find out more.

 Every term we will provide Curriculum Newsletters, parent/carer workshops and Stunning Starts & Fantastic Finishes, which help to inform parents/carers what their child will be learning about this term.
-Please see the termly, Curriculum Newsletters for the content of our curriculum in each year group.
+Please see the termly Curriculum Newsletters for the content of our curriculum in each year group.
 These can be found on the class pages.

-If you would like further information about our curriculum then please speak to your class teacher or the Assistant Head Teacher for your phase.
+If you would like further information about our curriculum, then please speak to your class teacher or the Assistant Head Teacher for your phase.
 Mrs Chance for Early Years, Mrs Jarvis for Y1 - Y2, Mr Keeling for Y3 - 4 and Mrs Bastable for Y5 - 6.
 Alternatively please email [email protected]